vinyll/sfAssetsManagerPlugin/README.markdown

+## Specific examples

+### Loading on javascripts or stylesheets

+In some cases you should load a package but only its javascripts or stylesheets.
+That will also only load the specified asset type for imported packages.

+Using the above "Advanced example" for loading stylesheets only :

+    …
+    <?php load_assets('homepage', 'css') ?>
+    …

+Would import theses stylesheets in current page :

+themeroller.css, yellowDatepicker.css, layout.css, dualview.css

+### Mixing assets manager with regular calls

+    …
+    <?php load_assets('package1') ?>
+    <?php use_javascript('myfile.js') ?>
+    <?php load_assets('package2') ?>
+    …

+### Calling assets manager from an action or a class

+By default it should be called in a template and therefore use the helper.

+However, in some case you must call a package from an action or a class.

+    $manager = new sfAssetsManager();
+    $manager->load('mypackage');

+> See Source code or tests for futher details or methods.

+This will use javascript file in the called ordered and will result with an inclusion of myfile.js after assets from package1 and before those from package2.

 ## Configuration

 ### List of packages :

+* Packages are declared in config/assets_manager.yml.
+  This file can be in any level of config dir (module, application, project, plugin) and be overriden by each other.
-Packages are based on their names and therfore must be unique.
+* Packages are based on their names and therfore must be unique.

-They must all be under the "packages:" root node.
+* They must all be under the "packages:" root node.

 ### Configuring a package :

 * import:  string or array.
 Existing packages to include.
-Assets used in imported packages will be included before the current package assets.
+Note that assets used in imported packages will be included before the current package assets.

 * js: string or array. javascripts to include.